baggachipz/tinylist/README.md

 7. ~~Enhance PWA 'add to homescreen' functionality~~
 8. ~~Ability to 'pin' notes/checklists to the top~~
 9. ~~Import/export of data~~
+10. Encrypt individual notes/checklists
-10. Support for image attachments
+11. Support for image attachments
-11. Labels
+12. Labels
-12. Internationalization
+13. Internationalization

 ## Support If You're a Fan
 If you like this project, please consider [supporting it](https://ko-fi.com/tinylist).
 I do not monetize the app and have to pay hosting costs.